cfloersch/JSONMarshaller/README.md

 ````

 The name field will be marshalled in the full and simple views, whereas the url field will only be marshalled in
 the full view.
-To specify the view of an entity to take when marshalling or unmarshalling, please look out the
+To specify the view of an entity to take when marshalling or unmarshalling, please look at the
 updated interface of the JSONMarshaller.